Energy non-equipartition in vibrofluidized particles: Conclusion

 \section{Conclusion}

 An assembly of rough, inelastic spherical particles subject to vertical vibration was simulated using the open-source code LAMMPS.
-The linear spring dashpot model is used to determine the normal and tangential forces between the particles at contact.
+The linear spring-dashpot model is used to determine the normal and tangential forces between particles in contact.
 The normal spring constant is selected such that the collisions are predominantly binary.
 Two values of $\kappa (=\frac{k_t}{k_n})$ are selected.
 The time-period of the normal and the tangential contacts are equal for $\kappa =\frac{2}{7}$ and two mutually exclusive regimes of contacts are obtained.
-The physical interpretation of the stiffness constant as the inverse of the compliance leads to $0.67 \le \kappa < 1$ \citep{Tiwari2025}. $\kappa = \frac{3}{4}$ is selected from this range.
+The physical interpretation of the stiffness constant as the inverse of the compliance leads to $0.67 \le \kappa < 1$ \citep{Tiwari2024}.
+The rotational coefficient of restitution obtained from simulations with $0.67 \le \kappa < 1$ is qualitatively similar to the experimentally observed results (\cite{Tiwari2024} and references therein).
+Results obtained for $\kappa = \frac{3}{4}$ are presented here for detailed discussion.
+Simulations were also conducted for $\kappa = 0.67$ and $0.95$, and results confirmed that $K = 5.1\pm0.05, 4.91\pm0.04$ respectively.

-The observations from the simulations are: \begin{enumerate} \item The equipartition of the mean-squared fluctuating kinetic energy is observed in simulations with $\kappa = \frac{2}{7}$ and for particles with unrealistically high friction coefficients.
-For this range of parameters, $> 75\%$ contacts fall in the energy-conserving sticking regime. \item For $\kappa = \frac{3}{4}$, the equipartition of energy is not observed.
-This is because the stick-slip collisions are not energy-conserving. \end{enumerate} Non-equipartition of energy between different degrees of freedom is relevant for granular rheology.
-The results presented here also suggest that selection of $\kappa$ may be crucial in predicting macroscopic flow behaviour of realistic particles.
+The observations from the simulations are: \begin{enumerate} \item The equipartition of the mean-squared fluctuating kinetic energy is observed in simulations with $\kappa = \frac{2}{7}$ and for particles with very high friction coefficients.
+For this range of parameters, $>75\%$ of contacts fall into the energy-conserving sticking regime.